Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 Pro Moment: Driving the Blue Ridge Parkway in October is pure fall cinema.

-Rurarea:s New York City, Lake Tahoe and Colorado Rockies
+Rurarea: New York City, Lake Tahoe, and the Colorado Rockies

 Why: These areas are known for Christmas lights and cozy cafes.
 Christmas time skiing in snowy towns is also popular.

-Undiscovered Treasure produced the snow-like dunes of New Mexico’s White Sands, a defrosted frost bite.
+Undiscovered Treasure produced the snow-like dunes of New Mexico’s White Sands, a defrosted frosbite.

 Festive Feel Includes Christmas Markets In New York Alongside Aspen’s Luxury Ski Season And Mardi Gras Prepping January In New Orleans.

-Yes, but Glacier and Yellowstone tend not to be open in winter due to high-elevation road closures.
+Not all, but some like Glacier National Park and Yellowstone have limited access due to high-elevation road closures.

-In addition to New England, Georgia, Colorado, and Michigan have breathtaking views of fall foliage.
+In addition to New England, states like Georgia, Colorado, and Michigan offer breathtaking views of fall foliage.

 Interesting Facts: